 1. Dry Skin and Rashes

 You may think that being immersed in water would make your skin even more filled with moisture, but sometimes that’s not the case.
 One of the reasons people may experience dry skin after swimming is from not properly drying off when exiting the water.
 Always rinse off with warm or even cool water — never hot water, which contributes to dry skin.
 Then, be sure to wrap up your little one in their towel and gently pat him or her dry all over — even if it’s warm out.
-Letting the air dry those water droplets off skin leads to that dryness.
+Letting the air dry water droplets off skin is what can lead to dryness.
 Use a hydrating lotion (be sure it doesn’t include alcohol, which is a drying agent that many perfumed lotions have) and apply it while skin is still damp.

 2. Swimmer’s Ear